-Learn how to make chocolate caramel turtles candy with honey right in your own kitchen.
+Learn how to make chocolate caramel turtle candy with honey right in your own kitchen.
 Turtle candies are one of the most popular types of chocolate snacks.
 Even though the ingredients have nothing to do with live turtles, people seem to remember the quirky name.
 Chocolate, caramel, pecans – what’s not to love?
 And, you don’t have to visit a candy shop for this special treat.

 What is Turtle Candy?

 Turtle candies are a combination of pecans and caramel that are dipped in chocolate.
 Why are they called turtles?
 Well, that’s a funny story.

 A chance remark by a worker in a candy shop related that the dipped candy looked like a turtle – the rest is history.
 Yes, sometimes it really is that simple.
 Today, you can purchase turtle candy in every shape and size.